Configure Perforce integration

 The Perforce Integration is disabled by default.
-If you want to perform Perforce-related operations right from MPS, enable the integration at the IDE level and associate the project root or specific directories with Perforce.
-The general procedure is described in the section Enabling Version Control.
+If you want to perform Perforce-related operations right from DataGrip, enable the integration at the IDE level and associate the project root or specific directories with Perforce.
+The general procedure is described in the section Enable version control.

 Specify which credentials you want to use for connecting to the Perforce server.